Specialist Periodontics Licensing Exams: DHA, DOH, DHP Qatar, SDLE, NHRA

 The exam assesses competence across four broad domains:

-Which textbooks are recommended by the official bodies
+3. Which textbooks are recommended by the official bodies for Exam preparation?

 The following references are highly recommended and align with the exam syllabus: